 BibDatabase has a list of

-BibEntry has a key, a bibtex key and a key/value store for the fields with their values.
+BibEntry has an ID, a citation key and a key/value store for the fields with their values.
 Interpreted data (such as the type or the file field) is stored in the

 TypedBibentry type.
 The user can change the